When can babies eat potatoes?

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.
 Your child is an individual and may have needs or considerations beyond generally accepted practices.
 In determining the recommendations for size and shape of foods, we use the best available scientific information regarding gross, fine, and oral motor development to minimize choking risk.
 The preparation suggestions we offer are for informational purposes only and are not a substitute for child-specific, one-on-one advice from your pediatric medical or health professional or provider.
 It is impossible to fully eliminate all risk of a baby or child choking on any liquid, puree, or food.
 We advise you to follow all safety protocols we suggest to create a safe eating environment and to make educated choices for your child regarding their specific needs.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 months +: Offer large wedges of cooked potato that baby can grab and munch, or mashed potato that baby can scoop with hands or eat from a pre-loaded spoon.
-Stir in breast milk, formula, your milk of choice, fresh ricotta cheese, or unsweetened whole milk yogurt to add nutrition to mashed potatoes and drizzle with a healthy oil or a sprinkle of ground nuts for an extra boost.
-Serve mashed potatoes as a base for hard-to-scoop foods like amaranth, lentils, quinoa, and rice to minimize the mess and make it easier for baby to eat these foods.
+6 months +: Offer large wedges of cooked potato (or even whole potatoes) that baby can grab and munch.
+Make sure the potato has been cooked all the way through and mashes readily when pressed between two fingers.
+If offering a whole potato, the potato should be substantially larger than baby’s mouth, but small enough that baby can hold it on their own.
+No need to remove the skin, unless it makes you nervous.
+Alternatively, you can offer mashed potato that baby can scoop with hands or eat from a pre-loaded spoon.
+Too boost nutrition, consider stirring in breast (human) milk, formula, your milk of choice, fresh ricotta cheese, or unsweetened whole milk yogurt and drizzle with a healthy oil or a sprinkle of ground nut.
+Mashed potatoes are an excellent base for hard-to-scoop foods like amaranth, lentils, quinoa, and rice to minimize the mess and make it easier for baby to eat these foods.

 9 months +: At this age, babies begin to develop the pincer grasp (where the thumb and forefinger meet), which enables them to pick up smaller pieces of food.
 When you see signs of this development, try serving bite-sized pieces of cooked potato for baby to try and pick up.
 Leave the skin on or remove it, it’s your choice.
 Babies often chew on the skin and spit it out, and while this seems like waste, building familiarity with skin can help encourage a child to eat fruits and vegetables with the skin later in life.
 You can also continue to offer wedges of cooked potato for practice with biting and managing bigger pieces of food, as well as mashed potato.